Gwoop Academy wants to help you get better at video games – TechCrunch

 Some of the training games currently up and running:

-- Reaction Training: Wait for it…. click!
+- Reaction Training: Wait for it … click!
 As soon as the screen changes from grey to orange, you click the mouse button.
 The lower your reaction time (measured in milliseconds), the better.
 Harder levels throw in more colors to fake you out and give you a bit of pause.

-- Visual Speed: Target boxes spawn one-at-a-time all around a 2D plane.
-Click one, and another appears.
-The more boxes you click before time runs out, the higher your score.
+- Visual Speed: Targets spawn one-at-a-time all around a 2D plane.
+Click one and another appears.
+The more targets you click before time runs out, the higher your score.

 - Keyboard speed: Straightforward keyboard key-finding practice, because any time spent looking at your keyboard is time not spent dodging shots.

 - Mouse control: If you can’t get your mouse to go where you want it, you can’t aim.
-Gwoop’s mouse control exercise has you drag a ball through a curved track; the more tracks you complete, the higher your score.
+Gwoop’s mouse control exercise has you drag a ball through a curved track.
+If your cursor strays outside the track, the ball returns to the beginning.
+The more tracks you successfully complete before time is up, the higher your score.

 - FPS Training Arena: Strafe around a 3D arena (pictured up top), scanning for randomly generated targets and clicking them as they appear.
 Bonus points for hitting the dead center of a target.